aosabook/500lines/data-store/chapter.md

 doing an infix-of-median traversal of the tree writing things out as you go.
-It's probably best if the tree nodes all go together, since they're what have to be traversed to find any piece of data.
+It's probably best if the tree nodes all go together, since they're what's traversed to find any piece of data.
-Packing as many intermediate nodes as possible into a disk sector should improve read performance at least right after compaction.
+Packing as many intermediate nodes as possible into a disk sector should improve read performance, at least right after compaction.

 ### Patterns or principles that can be used elsewhere